polo2ro/restitute/README.md

 restitute
 =========

-a nodejs controller libraray to create a JSON REST service
+a nodejs controller library to create a JSON REST service